 project WET - Minnesota Department of Natural Resources

-Description: Join us as we explore the world of H20 though Project WET.
+Here is some more from project WET: Join us as we explore the world of H20 though Project WET.
 Discover hands-on activities that help us connect with our most sacred resource-WATER.

 Water is life.
 As the season changes, find ways to honor water in your daily activities.
 Splash, have fun, and understand how water flows through our communities, backyards and ourselves!